lukasholcik/minesweeper-template/README.md

 The rules of minesweeper are simple:

-- Uncover a mine, and the game ends.
+- Uncover a mine, and the game ends with failure.
 - Uncover an empty square, and you keep playing.
 - Uncover a number, and it tells you how many mines lay hidden in the eight surrounding squares—information you use to deduce which nearby squares are safe to click.
+- Uncover all unmined squares to win the game.

 ## Implementation tasks

 To make the contest doable in 1-2 hours, you're getting a template project with prepared data types and services to facilitate the implementation.
 You'll be focusing on building AngularJS directives and UI for the game.

-## Where to start
+## Where to look

 ### Main view: src/views/game